 (e) No-Merit Briefs.
-When counsel for the appellant concludes that there is no issue of merit on which to base an argument for relief, counsel may file a nomerit brief.
+When counsel for the appellant concludes that there is no issue of merit on which to base an argument for relief, counsel may file a no-merit brief.
 The appellant then may file a pro se brief within thirty days after the date of the filing of counsel's no-merit brief.

 In the no-merit brief, counsel must identify any issues in the record on appeal that arguably support the appeal and must state why those issues lack merit or would not alter the ultimate result.
-Counsel must provide the appellant with a copy of the no-merit brief, the transcript, the printed record on appeal, and any supplements or exhibits that have been filed with the appellate court.
-Counsel must inform the appellant in writing that the appellant may file a pro se brief and that the pro se brief is due within thirty days after the date of the filing of the no-merit brief.
+Counsel must provide the appellant with a copy of the no-merit brief, the transcript, the printed record on appeal, and any supplements or exhibits that have been filed with the appellant court.
+Counsel must inform the appellant in writing than the appellant may file a prose brief and that the prose brief is one within thirty days after the date of the filing of the no-merit brief.
 Counsel must attach evidence of this communication to the no-merit brief.